-I am currently a 4th year medical student at the University of Leicester having undertaken a MSc in Medical Research the year prior.
+I am currently a final year medical student at the University of Leicester having undertaken a MSc in Medical Research the year prior.
 I have been involved in STARSurg since 2nd year as a data collector and, since joining the committee in 2019, I have held various positions focussing on supporting the regional leads and data analysis.
 I also hold the position of regional ambassador for ASiT and Medical Student Representative for NRC.
 I have a particular interest in surgical education, training and research.

 I am currently a final-year medical student at The University of Edinburgh.
 I first became involved with STARSurg as a RECON collaborator in 2018 and was grateful to be given a place on the Steering Committee in 2019.
 Since then I’ve enjoyed taking an active role in both STARSurg project management and development, as well as developing new educational material.
 I have a particular interest in hepatopancreaticobiliary surgery, surgical oncology & transplantation.

 I’m a third-year medical student at University of Limerick with an interest in surgical outcomes and quality improvement.
 Through my involvement with EuroSurg, I was inspired to get involved with STARSurg as Regional Lead, collaborating on COMPASS and organising an Academic Surgery Evening.
 I am excited to join the steering committee this year to promote the importance of research in the context of surgical training.

 I am a fourth-year medical student at the University of Exeter, fascinated by plastic surgery and ENT.
 STARSurg encompasses my passion for research and education.
 My first exposure to STARSurg was through the ASiT x STARSurg x RSM UKFPO survey.
 Early involvement in research at medical school and presenting at conferences allowed me to appreciate the importance of collaboration, and I am looking forward to developing my skills further.